top of page

 Postpartum Psychosis

-POSTPARTUM PSYCHOSIS is an extremely serious condition that requires immediate medical attention.
+Postpartum psychosis is an extremely serious condition that requires immediate medical attention.
 Approximately 1 or 2 out of 500 moms will experience postpartum psychosis.
-Hyperbolic media depictions have greatly contributed to inaccurate assumptions about the disorder.
-While you may have been led to believe that all moms experiencing postpartum psychosis harm themselves or their children, the reality is that 5% of moms with postpartum psychosis commit suicide, and 4% commit infanticide.
-Those statistics are still far too great for a condition that is treatable.
+Extreme media stories have helped encourage inaccurate assumptions about the disorder.
+Not all people going through postpartum psychosis hurt themselves or their children.
+This condition is treatable.

-A mom who is suffering from postpartum psychosis experiences a break from reality.
-In her psychotic state, her hallucinations, delusions and beliefs make perfect sense to her.
-As opposed to postpartum-OCD, a mom with postpartum psychosis experiences thoughts that are ego-systonic or thoughts that are acceptable to her sense of self.
+Those suffering from postpartum psychosis experience a break from reality.
+In a psychotic state, hallucinations, delusions and beliefs make perfect sense.
+As opposed to postpartum-OCD, thoughts in postpartum psychosis will be seen as logical, true and/or comfortable to the person having the thoughts.

-It’s important to note that many survivors of postpartum psychosis never harm themselves or anyone else, nor do they experience delusions that give them violent commands.
-However, because a mom with postpartum psychosis is experiencing irrational thinking and judgement, it is imperative that she be evaluated, treated and carefully monitored by a perinatal mental health professional.
+It’s important to note that many survivors of postpartum psychosis never harm themselves or anyone else, or have violent delusions.
+However, because postpartum psychosis causes irrational thinking and judgement, it is VERY IMPORTANT that you or your loved one are evaluated, treated and carefully monitored by a perinatal mental health professional.

 What you’re experiencing is very scary and you may fear telling anyone how you feel, but it’s so important you get help.
 This is a temporary and treatable illness and with the right professional help, you will get better.
 If you’re a loved one, make sure this mom has 24/7 supervision until she is seen by a health care professional.